 Putting Parents in Charge is a condescending NY Times column on parent engagement that was written by Peg Tyre.
 Among other things, she talks about how parents aren’t “sophisticated” enough to truly know what a good school is because often times they will pick ones with “low academic achievement” — and that’s usually a code phrase for low test scores.
 Excuse me — perhaps many parents know that there is far more to getting a good education than being able to do well on a multiple choice standardized test!
 She calls for “substantive training programs” for parents so they can make choices about what “works best in schools.”
 I wonder who will make that determination?
 How much you wanna’ bet that not many teachers would be invited into that process?
 And it doesn’t look like many parents would be, either….

 Family Engagement: Four Great Ways to Get Involved is a report on the Department of Education’s blog about a family engagement forum they recently hosted.
-If the blog post is an accurate indication of what occurred, then it’s a sad commentary about the level of the Department’s sophistication and leadership on this topic — just bland obvious recommendations.
+If the blog post is an accurate indication of what occurred, then it’s a sad commentary about the level of the Department’s sophistication and leadership on topic — just bland obvious recommendations.

 Are Parents Making The Grade?is a good post by Tara Zrinski challenging the perspective that punishing parents will enhance parent engagement in schools.